 Patricia Poppe joined the San Francisco-based utility Pacific Gas & Electric in 2021 after five years as president and CEO of CMS Energy in Michigan, becoming the first female to go from serving as CEO at one Fortune 500 company to CEO of another.
 Earlier in her career, she worked at General Motors, DTE Energy, and Consumers Energy.
 After receiving a bachelor's and master's degree in industrial engineering from Purdue University, she earned a master's degree in management from Stanford University's graduate school of business.

 - Company: CDW

-A 16-year veteran of CDW prior to her takeover as CEO, Christine Leahy previously served as COO of the technology provider.
-She started as general counsel in 2002 and then SVP of the international division.
-According to O’Ryan Johnson of CRN, “Leahy is a founder and current sponsor of CDW’s Women’s Opportunity Network, a business resource group that actively and strategically supports the advancement of women leaders.”
+A 16-year veteran of CDW before becoming CEO in 2019, Christine Leahy previously served as chief operating officer of the technology provider.
+She started with the company as general counsel in 2002 and then as senior vice president of the international division.
+According to O'Ryan Johnson of CRN, "Leahy is a founder and current sponsor of CDW's Women's Opportunity Network, a business resource group that actively and strategically supports the advancement of women leaders."

 #14.
 Vicki Hollub

 As a woman who started working on oil rigs in Mississippi, it is no wonder Vicki Hollub feels at home as president and CEO at Occidental Petroleum, one of Texas' largest petroleum producers.
 She was appointed to the position in 2016 and is the first woman to head a major oil company in the United States.
 Hollub is leading the company in its focus on creating a carbon-neutral production model and seeking federal legislation to increase carbon capture.
 She holds a bachelor's degree in mineral engineering from the University of Alabama.

 #13.
 Kathy Warden